nwtime/ntpwww/content/en/ntpfaq/NTP-s-related.md

 Dave

+> As [David Craggs](mailto:dcraggs@gotadsl.co.uk) (and others) pointed out, the calculation is obviously wrong: 12 PPM correspond to 43 ms per hour, and not per day.
+Likewise an error of 0.602 s per fortnight corresponds to a frequency error of 0.49 PPM.

 * * *

 #### 9.2.
 How can I convert a date to NTP format?

 NTP uses seconds since `1900`, while UNIX uses seconds since `1970`.
-The following routine by [Tom Van Baak](NTP-a-faq.htm#AU-TB) will convert the times accordingly:
+The following routine by [Tom Van Baak](mailto:tvb@veritas.com) will convert the times accordingly:

 <pre>/*
  * Return Modified Julian Date given calendar year,